jwulf/zeebe-exporter-demo/README.md

 }
 ```

-Now we will `export` method to print out the record, and mark the record as exported:
+Now we will implement an `export` method to print out the record, and mark the record as exported:

 ```java
 public class DemoExporter implements Exporter {